mennovanslooten/Scout/README.md

 DummyJS is a super simple Functional Testing extension for PhantomJS.
-It's heavily inspired by the functional testing of [CasperJS](http://casperjs.org/) but less flexible and way easier.
+It's heavily inspired by the functional testing of [CasperJS](http://casperjs.org/) but not nearly as flexible and way easier.
 You could say it's a CasperJS for dummies.

 ## Example